-Summer may be over for another year, but the cosy, colourful temptation of an autumn break awaits
+Summer may be over for another year, but the cosy, colourful temptation of an autumn break awaits.
+Here are the 10 best hotels for autumn in Britain

-We have come through the strangest of summers, with many holiday plans put on hold, but it is not too late to book a restorative break at one of the many brilliant hotels recommended by The Good Hotel Guide.
-Here the editors pick of ten of the best hotels for autumn breaks that are, if anything, at their best in this season of mists and mellow fruitfulness.
+Though the summer heat maybe over and the night’s are drawing in, it is not too late to book a restorative break at one of the many brilliant hotels recommended by The Good Hotel Guide.
+Here, the editors pick of ten of the best hotels for autumn breaks that are, if anything, at their best in this season of mists and mellow fruitfulness.

 THE COTTAGE IN THE WOOD, BRAITHWAITE, CUMBRIA